nusdbsystem/HAKES/README.md

 ## Reference

-Please cite this repository when you use it in your research or development.
+Please cite our publication when you use HAKES in your research or development.

+* Guoyu Hu, Shaofeng Cai, Tien Tuan Anh Dinh, Zhongle Xie, Cong Yue, Gang Chen, and Beng Chin Ooi.
+HAKES: Scalable Vector Database for Embedding Search Service.
+PVLDB, 18(9): 3049 - 3062, 2025. doi:10.14778/3746405.3746427

 ## Contact